usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 * Passwords obtained from previous breach corpuses.
 * Dictionary words.
 * Repetitive or sequential characters (e.g. 'aaaaaa', '1234abcd').
-* Context specific words, such as the name of the service, the username, and derivatives thereof.
+* Context-specific words, such as the name of the service, the username, and derivatives thereof.

 If the chosen secret is found in the list, the CSP or verifier SHALL advise the subscriber that they need to select a different secret, SHALL provide the reason for rejection, and SHALL require the subscriber to choose a different value.